Magnetization induced skyrmion dynamics of a spin-orbit-coupled spinor condensate under sinusoidally varying magnetic field: Conclusion

-We thank Jae-yoon Choi and Se Kwon Kim for the insightful and enriching email exchanges.
-We are indebted to Hari Sadhan Ghosh for his valuable suggestions and Subrata Das for his technical assistance.
+\ack We thank Jae-yoon Choi and Se Kwon Kim for the insightful and enriching email exchanges.
+AS thanks Subrata Das for his technical assistance and Hari Sadhan Ghosh for his suggestions.
 We acknowledge the National Supercomputing Mission (NSM) for providing the computational resources of PARAM Shakti at IIT Kharagpur, implemented by C-DAC and supported by the Ministry of Electronics and Information Technology (MeitY) and the Department of Science and Technology (DST), Government of India.
 A.S. gratefully acknowledges support from the Prime Minister’s Research Fellowship (PMRF), India.
 S.H. acknowledges the MHRD, Govt. of India, for the research fellowship.